-American Literature
+American Literature Grade 10 1 credit

 Students will learn to see authors and their works in the framework of their position in United States history, relate authors and philosophies to their works, and evaluate American literature from a Christian perspective.
 This course includes in-depth studies of American writers and their craft.
 Students will also practice literary analysis and persuasive writing in the context of the works being studied.